wrgoldstein/how_dbt_works/diy/1/readme.md

-This is the most minimal example of a SQL transformation tool like DBT.
+This is a minimal example of a SQL transformation tool like dbt.

-Running `python -m diy` from this directory will print the execution order of the scripts.
+Running `python -m diy` from this directory will assert the execution order of the scripts.
 In this case, `foo.sql` has a reference to `bar`, so the execution order is `bar`, `foo`.

 This example doesn't have an actual materialization / runner.
 One option would be to finish the script with this: